justinknguyen/Pi-Guide/Raspberry Pi 4/Installed Programs/13 - AltServer.md

     ```
     sudo ./aarch64-linux-netmuxd
     ```
-    - You should see an output like this if it's successful:
+    - You should see an output like this if it's successful.
+Ideally, nothing else should be outputing after "Adding device ...", but if it keeps saying "Adding device..." and "Removing device...", you can ignore it.
         ```
         Starting netmuxd
         Starting mDNS discovery for _apple-mobdev2._tcp.local with mdns